VincentLu91/VincentLu91.github.io/_posts/2020-04-18-Attempt_IG_Generator.md

 ## Plans for future

-Until GANs continue to advance and evolve, the capabilities are not fully available to completely fulfill the Instagram content use cases as desired.
-However, I plan to improve on this project when there is potential to experiment with new GANs that make up for the shortcomings as described above, while accessing hardware to reproduce results from GAN research papers.
+Until GANs continue to advance and evolve, the capabilities are not fully available to easily generate polished Instagram posts.
+However, I plan to improve on this project when there is potential to experiment with new GANs that make up for the shortcomings that I have encountered, while accessing hardware to reproduce results from GAN research papers.

 On the text generation side, I feel that limiting the number of hashtags is also important, while enforcing constraints on the GPT-2 by preventing/removing duplicate hashtags in resultant text.
 As well, I plan to take the opportunity to experiment with image-to-text language models while preserving the style of the captions from existing Instagram Posts whenever the possibility arises.